[Amended 8-21-2000 by L.L. No. 4-2000; 4-21-2003 by L.L. No. 4-2003; 2-21-2006 by L.L. No. 1-2006]

 - OVERLAY DISTRICT

 - A mapped zone that imposes a set of requirements in addition to those of the underlying zoning district.
 In an area where an overlay district is established, property is placed simultaneously in two districts, and the property may be developed only under the conditions and requirements of both districts.

 - The person that appears on the deed recorded in the office

 of the Otsego County Clerk.[Amended 1-18-2018 by L.L.
 No. 1-2018]

 - A low guarding wall or any point of sudden drop as at the edge of a terrace, roof or balcony.

-- A contiguous land area which is considered as a unit, which is subject to single ownership, and which is legally recorded as a single piece.
+- A land area that is considered as a unit and legally recorded

 - PARKING SPACE, OFF-STREET